 What is 3Dhotbed?

-An acronym for “3D Printed History of the Book Education,” 3Dhotbed began as a collaboration between librarians at the University of North Texas and Texas A&M University to provide affordable access to the tools used in book history instruction to teach the punch-matrix system.
+An acronym for “3D Printed History of the Book Education,” 3Dhotbed is a collaboration providing affordable access to the tools used in book history instruction.
 3Dhotbed seeks to extend bibliographical pedagogy through allied 3D technologies and related multi-media resources.

 Who Are We?

-The 3Dhotbed project is a collaborative effort between Kevin O'Sullivan (Curator of Rare Books at the Manuscripts at the Cushing Memorial Library & Archives), Marcia McIntosh (Digital Projects Librarian at the University of North Texas Libraries), and Courtney Jacobs (Special Collections Librarian at the University of North Texas Libraries).
+The 3Dhotbed project is a collaborative effort between Kevin O'Sullivan (Curator of Rare Books at the Manuscripts at the Cushing Memorial Library & Archives), Marcia McIntosh (Digital Projects Librarian at the University of North Texas Libraries), and Courtney Jacobs (Head of Outreach and Community Engagement for UCLA Libraries Special Collections).
 The project harnesses the collective strengths of each institution to further book history pedagogy.
-Currently the project provides data to 3D print facsimile models of tools purpose-built for the Book History Workshop at Texas A&M University.
+The project provides data to 3D print replica models of tools purpose-built for the Book History Workshop at Texas A&M University.
 These tools were digitized and the data made available through the University of North Texas Digital Library.
+The team is actively partnering with other institutions and scholars to expand available resources in the 3Dhotbed repository.